johnazedo/simple-bank/README.md

 # Microservice
 A project to implement a microservices architecture with django

-- Using LightBus to comunication between services
+- Using RabbitMQ to comunication between services